 Many of these tax savings are often not properly planned since we do not think about our taxes until after the first of the year.
 As college funding has become more complex, it may be important for families to review their year-end situation with their tax advisor prior to 12/31.
 This will minimize the risk of forfeiting some of the educational tax incentives.

-A good example is The American Opportunity Credit.
+A good example is the American Opportunity Credit.
 Many families will use their 529 plan money to pay college bills.
 This may include the qualified expenses of tuition, fees, room, board, and books.
-If a family is able to pay these costs with only 529 money, the family may be forfeiting a $2,500 tax credit.
+If a family can pay these costs with only 529 money, the family may be forfeiting a $2,500 tax credit.
 Under current tax rules, you are unable to use the same qualified expenses for multiple tax incentives.
 In other words, if tuition was paid with 529 plan money, a parent would then be unable to reuse that same tuition expense to qualify for the American Opportunity Credit.

 To qualify for the American Opportunity Credit, the income criteria must be under $90,000 if filing Single or Head of Household and under $180,000 if filing a Married return.
-To receive the maximum credit of $2,500 then the Single and Head of Household’s Adjusted Gross Income (AGI) must be under $80,000 and for the married filer, it is $160,000 AGI limit.
+To receive the maximum credit of $2,500 then the Single and Head of Household’s Adjusted Gross Income (AGI) must be under $80,000 and for the married filer, it is a $160,000 AGI limit.
 In addition, only certain qualified expenses can be used.
 These are tuition, fees, and books.

 This is a common mistake if proper planning is not done.
 If a family has paid all of the qualified expenses using 529 money, they will not qualify for the credit due to the rule stated above.
-The solution is easy if you feel that you qualified for this credit.
+The solution is easy if you feel that you qualify for this credit.
 You could move up your payments for the upcoming semester.
-The amount to be paid will need to be $4,000 of the qualified expenses e to fully take advantage of this credit.
+The amount to be paid will need to be $4,000 of the qualified expenses to fully take advantage of this credit.
 It must be paid by December 31.